yaoyuanArtemis/IDAT7215Project/README.md

 Zhang Gaoxiang   | 3036507779   | Artificial Neural Network (ANN) |

 ## How to Run
+1.The following packages are required:

+- `numpy`
+- `pandas`
+- `scikit-learn`
+- `matplotlib`

-1. Run the main script:
+2. Run the main script:
     ```
     python main.py
     ```
-2. Outputs, including metrics and charts, will be found in the `results/` directory.
+3. Outputs, including metrics and charts, will be found in the `results/` directory.

 ## Data Source